Vietoris–Rips complex: Relation to hyperbolic groups

+Equipped with the word metric relative to a generating set, a finitely generated group G is a metric space.
+The associated Vietoris-Rips complex is a finite-dimensional locally finite simplicial complex on which G acts geometrically, i.e. properly discontinuously and with compact quotient.
+This action is faithful, with finite stabilizers.
+Moreover, if G is torsion-free, the action if free.

+When G is hyperbolic, for δ large enough the associated Vietoris-Rips complex is contractible.
+This implies that the group is of type F_{∞}, is finitely presented and of finite cohomological dimension.

 Relation to unit disk graphs and clique complexes

 The Vietoris–Rips complex for δ = 1 contains an edge for every pair of points that are at unit distance or less in the given metric space.
 As such, its 1-skeleton is the unit disk graph of its points.
 It contains a simplex for every clique in the unit disk graph, so it is the clique complex or flag complex of the unit disk graph.
 More generally, the clique complex of any graph G is a Vietoris–Rips complex for the metric space having as points the vertices of G and having as its distances the lengths of the shortest paths in G.

 Other results

 If M is a closed Riemannian manifold, then for sufficiently small values of δ the Vietoris–Rips complex of M, or of spaces sufficiently close to M, is homotopy equivalent to M itself.

 Chambers, Erickson & Worah (2008) describe efficient algorithms for determining whether a given cycle is contractible in the Rips complex of any finite point set in the Euclidean plane.